misterlinderman/twintack/plugins/twintack-manual-order-payments/README.md

 2. Check that Stripe keys are properly set in WooCommerce settings
 3. Verify user has `edit_shop_orders` capability

+### WooCommerce HPOS Compatibility Warning

+**Fixed in v1.0.2**: The plugin now properly declares HPOS compatibility and will not show compatibility warnings.

 ### AJAX Errors

 1. Check browser console for JavaScript errors